shotvibe/shotvibe-web/docs/rest-api.markdown

 *   `members`: A list of members that should be added to the album (same format as above)

-*   `photos`: A list of the photos that should be added to the album.
-All of the photos specified should have already been uploaded.

 Example request:

     POST /albums/